akarnokd/rng-76/leveledlist.md

 - `LVOC` global value or
 - `LVOT` curve table where the indexer is the `LVOC` global value.

-Thus, for each entry in the pruned list, if a PRNG is rolled less than the entry's `chanceNone` percentage, the entry is ignored.
+Thus, for each entry in the list, if a PRNG is rolled less than the entry's `chanceNone` percentage, the entry is ignored.

 For example, given a list of